hibaa-a/MachineLearning_GlassdoorReviews/README.md

 ## Creation and Training of Machine Learning Models

-The dataset has a column for **Overall Rating** which is the rating given for companies based on the user's work experience.
+The dataset has a column for **Overall Rating** which is the rating given for companies based on the reviewer's work experience.
 We decided to use this column as target.
 As we have a target in place already, we decided on Supervised Machine Learning model along with a Neural Network model to train and predict how successful the reviews are.

 ### Supervised Machine Learning